KILTprotocol/docs/sdk/02_tutorial/04_issuer/02_did.md

 You could store a public encryption key and a service on chain, and a user can query both using a DID.
 Other users can now encrypt messages using your public encryption key and send a message to your service.

-## Light and full DIDs

-Kilt supports two DID types: **light** and **full**.

-There are differences between the two types, but the most crucial is that you can use a light DID offline, but a full DID needs access to the blockchain to work.
-Read the [DID documentation](/develop/sdk/cookbook/dids/light-did-creation) to learn more about the difference between the light and full types.

 :::info KILT DID

 A DID supports four different key types: